ait-energy/iesopt/README.md

 > Note: We are currently moving from our internal version control to GitHub.
 Missing contents will be added during the
 > upcoming days ...

-> ATTENTION: Code is currently not functional, since dependencies and internal imports are being cleaned up.

 It is developed and maintained at the **Center for Energy** at [AIT Austrian Institute of Technology GmbH](https://www.ait.ac.at/).
 The framework is designed to support the